cdlib/eschol-ui/README.md

 ### Objects

-Objects are generally smaller pieces of the UI compared to components and are typically used in multiple places within components.
+Objects are generally smaller pieces of the UI compared to components.
+Unlike components, they usually have more than one version within them.
+Because of this, object files are usually not imported directly into layouts; only the specific versions within the object file are used by copying the HTML and extending the styles using [Sass Placeholders](https://github.com/cdlib/eschol-ui#sass-placeholders).

 Object files are named in Pascal case, starting with the object name, and ending with "Obj".
 For example, see the [Text Link Object](https://github.com/cdlib/eschol-ui/blob/master/app/jsx/objects/TextlinkObj.jsx).